massifrg/pandoc-luals-annotations/README.md

 # pandoc-luals-annotations

-Type annotations for Pandoc Lua filters and custom writers/readers with [Lua Language Server - LuaLs](https://luals.github.io) (VS code extension).
+Type annotations for Pandoc Lua filters and custom writers/readers with [Lua Language Server - LuaLS](https://luals.github.io) (VS code extension).

-## How to get help about pandoc types with LuaLs
+## How to get help about pandoc types with LuaLS

-Just copy theh `pandoc-types-annotations.lua` file among your sources, and put the following line in your sources to get help about types by LuaLs:
+Just copy the `pandoc-types-annotations.lua` file among your sources, and write the following line in your code:

 ```lua
 ---@module "pandoc-types-annotations"
 ```

-That file contains no lua code, just comments.
+`pandoc-types-annotations.lua` contains no lua code, just comments used by LuaLS to provide you information about pandoc types.

 ## Prevent `undefined-global` warnings

-LuaLs does not know about global data structures provided by pandoc.
+LuaLS does not know about global data structures provided by pandoc.

 So it complains with warnings like this: